ssks3092/jeromq-ssk/README.md

 # Proxy Router Dealer Application
- This is a basic application proxy that can sit between multiple dealers and a routers.
+ This is a basic application proxy that can sit between multiple dealers and routers.

 ## Prerequisite